Anwarvic/anwarvic.github.io/my_collections/_language-modeling/SpanBERT.md

 ---
 title: "SpanBERT"
-date: 2020-01-18
+date: 2019-07-24
-cover: /image1.png
+cover: /image0.png
+labs: ["Princeton University", "Allen Institute of Artificial Intelligence", "Facebook AI"]
 ---

-SpanBERT is a model created by Facebook AI and Allen Institute in January 2020 and published in this paper "[SpanBERT: Improving Pre-training by Representing and Predicting Spans](https://arxiv.org/pdf/1907.10529.pdf)".
+SpanBERT is a model created by Facebook AI and Allen Institute in January 2019 and published in this paper "[SpanBERT: Improving Pre-training by Representing and Predicting Spans](https://arxiv.org/pdf/1907.10529.pdf)".
 SpanBERT is just an extension to BERT where it better represents and predict continuous